 The feedback loop thus seemed to have set in: Adam’s anxieties over the social aspects of the classroom would distract him from the course’s content, and then he would fall behind in homework; but he would also be too afraid to ask questions, because then the class would slow down to his level, and he could sense resentment whenever that happened, cranking up his anxiety level even further.
 “One on one he is extraordinary.
-In a classroom setting he is performing well below age level,” Nancy writes in the message (later released to the Hartford Courant as the result of a FOIA lawsuit).
+In a classroom setting he is performing well below age level,” Nancy continues in the message (later released to the Hartford Courant as the result of a FOIA lawsuit).
 Even she stops short of calling such implied teasing “bullying,” though; her son didn’t need to be bullied to feel overwhelmed.

 Peter, meanwhile, simply assumed that his youngest son was getting bullied, in that way one expects any shy, awkward, funny-looking kid to get pushed around in middle school.
-Peter recognized that it was “crystal clear something was wrong” with Adam by this time: the rigid, upright way that he walked, in particular, struck him as being something that would get his son picked on.
+Peter recognized that it was “crystal clear something was wrong” with Adam by this time: the rigid, upright way that he walked, in particular, struck Peter as being something that would get his son picked on.
 Still, he never heard of an actual incident taking place.
 It just seemed obvious that it would happen, eventually, one way or another.
 It was only a matter of time.

 Adam himself felt the same way.
 Things were easier for him at home, where there was both comfort and escape; the Lanza family owned every current video game console, and the boys had just gotten the new release from the Call of Duty franchise, Finest Hour — the first time the series came to a home console.
-Now, Adam could experience a cutting-edge recreation of World War II through the eyes of a soldier on the front lines, all from the safety of the big yellow house.
+Now, Adam could experience a cutting-edge recreation of World War II through the eyes of a soldier on the front lines, all from the safety of his big yellow house.

 There were moments of light in Nancy’s life that fall, as well; on October 27, 2004, the Red Sox won the World Series, and the 86-year “Curse of the Bambino” was finally broken.
 Nancy couldn’t have been more proud; she brought home a framed set of photos showing the 1918 and 2004 World Series champion teams, and also a limited-edition “Red Sox Supper” print, which showed Leonardo da Vinci’s biblical masterpiece The Last Supper — with the faces of Red Sox players painted over those of Jesus Christ and the apostles.